tessercat/daoistic-book/daodejing/19/english.md

-Stop explaining it to them and don't argue with them and people would be a hundred times better off.
+Stop explaining it to them and don't argue with them.
+People would be a hundred times better off.

-Stop lying to them and don't exploit them and there would be no rebels and thieves.
+Stop lying to them and don't exploit them.
+There would be no rebels and thieves.

-Stop forcing them and don't threaten them and people would start helping again.
+Stop forcing them and don't threaten them.
+People would start helping again.

 You might think these three sayings aren't very good advice,